manyuanQ/OCR-GAUN/Weekly Update Log.md

 ### Completed tasks:

+- Uploaded rest of the files to the csv folders
 - Conducted a simple analysis about the invalid rate of files from 1994 to 1997.
 The average rate is 2.73%.
 Only 10 of 80 countries's rates are above 5%.

 ## Week of 03/12-03/19